Bobliuuu/ImageManipulationProject/CONTRIBUTING.md

 - Check pending issues and pull requests from the web browser

 ### Git Bash Command Line Interface
-Basic commit --> directly to
+Basic commit -> directly to the main branch
 ```
 git add .
 git commit -m "Name of commit"